COVID-19 Vaccination statuses

 Each day, all members of our campus community who enter campus buildings and facilities are required to check themselves for COVID-19 symptoms by answering a brief set of questions using ResponsiBLUE.
 The tool offers advice on where to seek care if you are not well and provides insights and visibility to the state of public health at U-M.

-To sign in to ResponsiBLUE, go to ResponsiBLUE.umich.edu and enter or choose your firstname.lastname@example.org email address, then enter your UMICH (Level-1) Weblogin.
+To sign in to ResponsiBLUE, go to ResponsiBLUE.umich.edu and enter your UMICH (Level-1) Weblogin and/or choose your firstname.lastname@example.org account.

 See detailed instructions about ResponsiBLUE Sign-in for Michigan Medicine.